ricab/scope_guard/README.md

 ```

 Therefore, the additional safety sacrifices generality.
 Of course, clients can
-still use functions and lambdas to wrap anything else, e.g.:
+still use compliant alternatives to wrap anything else.
+Personally, I favor

-    make_scope_guard([&foo]()noexcept{std::bind(bar, foo)})

-Personally, I favor using this option if possible, but it requires C++17 as the
+using this option if possible, but it requires C++17, as the exception
-exception specification is not part of a function's type
+specification is not part of a function's type
 [until then](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0012r1.html).

 ## Tests